18 March 2026

 "S" => Del NatDataType (\xn => Ask (Ok xn) (Say (Ok (S xn))))

-We can extract the indexed description from this ornament, and then use `Data` to
+We can extract the indexed description from this ornament, and then use Data to derive the Fin type.

 FinDesc : Desc NatDataType